PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/050-compliance/transfer-restrictions.md

 ### 1. Set Active Statistic Types

 To begin, use `statistics::setActiveAssetStats` to define which statistics (counts or balances) will be tracked for a given asset.
 This initializes the storage for the selected stat types.
 Only identities with Agent permission for the asset can perform this action.
 Setting new stat types will replace any existing types.
 You cannot set a new stat type if a previous one is still in use by transfer conditions.
-Maximum of 4 stat types per asset.
+Maximum of 10 stat types per asset.

 **Parameters:**

 - `asset_id`: The asset to configure.
-- `stat_types`: The new stat types to track (e.g., `Count` for holder count, `Balance` for percentage-based rules).
+- `stat_types`: The new stat types to track.
+Each entry pairs an operation type (`Count` for holder count, `Balance` for percentage-based rules) with an optional `claim_issuer` — a `(ClaimType, IdentityId)` pair that scopes the statistic to holders carrying that claim from that issuer.
-- `claimIssuer` (optional): Specify a claim issuer for claim-based stats.

 ---